WSU-kduncan/ceg3120-cicd-jailennn/README-CI.md

 ---

-# Containerizing your Application
+# Containerizing the Application

-## How to Install Docker on Ubuntu:
+## How to install Docker on Ubuntu:

+> Before doing this, you must install the WSL2 app on your windows system.

 1. Update your package list using `sudo apt-get update`

 2. Install Docker and check version after using:

-- `sudo apt-get install docker.io`
+- `sudo apt-get install docker`
 - `docker --version`

-## How to build & configure a container (without building an image) that runs the angular-site application:
+## How to build & configure a container manually (without building an image):

-Use `docker pull` to pull the angular image from the docker hub website.
-After this, you can use `docker run` to run the image that was just pulled.
-Make sure to bind the port for the container to the same port on your device.
+Use `docker pull angular/ngcontainer` to pull the angular image from the docker hub website.
+After this, you can use `docker run` command to run the image that was just pulled.
+Make sure to use the `-p hostport:containerport` top bind the port for the container to a port on your device.

-Inside the `Dockerfile`, I will configure the settings required to build an image from that file and run the angular bird package.
+When inside the angular application, you may need to use `npm install` to get additional dependencies or packages or this container.
+You will also need to use the `ng serve` commmand to actually start the application inside of the container.

+To prove that this is working on the client side, you should see some output in the container saying it is complete and successful, along with a link pouinting to where you can test if it is working on the host side.
+The host side link should have a URL connecting to the same port you binded earlier in the commands.

 ## Dockerfile Contents

+> Inside the `Dockerfile`, I will configure the settings required to build an image from that file and run the angular bird package.

 1. The `FROM` portion of the docker file sets the base image for the rest of the instructions.
 The FROM must be at the beginnning of the dockerfile, using any valid image.
 I used the `node:18-bullseye` image similar to the example.
 2. The `WORKDIR` section of this dockerfile sets where any `RUN` or `CMD` commands will be executed.
 This director wi;l be created inside the container instance if it does not already exist.
 I used a directory named `app` to hold my files.
 3. The `COPY` section copies any files or directories from the current source to the destination which will be inside the container terminal.
 This will put those files in the specified destination on the COPY line.
 I copied both the `packagee` and the rest of the remaining files that were in the directory using the `.`